League:

 The goalkeeper kits are relatively plain and straight from Macron’s catalogue and feature the 'Cerberus' jersey template.

 However, just like the previous season, the keepers have also been turning out in outfield kits.
-So far, the black away strip has been the preferred option, worn more often than the designated goalkeeper shirts.
+So far, the black away strip has been the preferred option, worn more often than the designated goalkeeper kits.

 This year, a nice new touch was the introduction of a special design honouring all previous League Cup winners.
 This concept had been a feature of FA Cup patches since 2020.